 For those staying in Bran, make your way back to Brasov first thing the next morning on the same shuttle/bus route.

 Day 4 – Sighisoara

 From Brasov, take the train to the brilliant citadel-city of Sighisoara.
 You will think you entered a fairy-tale land when you arrive, we promise.
-The earliest train leaves at 6am, but if you’re coming in from Bran, there are later options.
+The earliest train leaves Brasov at 6am, but if you’re coming in from Bran, there are later options.
 Travelling this route by train is an event in itself.
 The rolling landscape of Transylvania is such a beautiful sight.

 Once in Sighisoara, you have two options.
 First, you can find a nice hotel and spend a full day and night exploring the colourful city, exploring the tiny streets, and sitting in the cute cafes watching life go by.
 This option gives you a little more time to take it all in before catching the 6:15am train to Sibiu the next morning.

 Another option is to store your luggage at the train station and only spend a few hours wandering the cobbled streets.
 You can still see the highlights of Sighisoara in a few short hours.
 Just don’t miss the 3:25pm train to Sibiu, as it’s the last one of the day.